AthenZ/athenz/ui/docs/zms-api.md

 ### getSignedDomains(*obj, function(err, json, response) { });

 `GET /sys/modified_domains`
 Retrieve the list of modified domains since the specified timestamp.
 The server will return the list of all modified domains and the latest modification timestamp as the value of the ETag header.
 The client will need to use this value during its next call to request the changes since the previous request.
-When metaonly set to true, dont add roles, policies or services, dont sign
+When metaonly set to true, don't add roles, policies or services, don't sign

 ```
 obj = {